cmartinezgom/cmartinezgom.github.io/_pages/portfolio/racerloop.md

 - **Abstract Inputs** for Input Controller: Agnostic inputs that worked for controller, gamepad, keyboard, etc.

+**Testing Automation**:
-- **Testing Automation**: Automatic Testing of the game using Unity Test Framework.
+- **Automatic Testing** using **Unit Test Framework**.
+- **Automatic Testing** from command line for automatic builds in **Jenkins**.
+- Debugging, testing and code refactoring all around my own work and others'.
 <div style="width: 50%; margin: auto;">
   <img src="/images/racerloop/racerlooptests.png" alt="full" style="display: block; margin: auto; width: 100%;">
 </div>

-- **UI implementation**: Login, Leaderboards, Online and Lobby screens, as well as a general modular pop up error window.
+**UI implementation**: Implemented some UI screens, such as:
+- First **Register and Login** screen: Using PlayFab API.
+- **Leaderboards** screen: Both local and global using a PlayFab server.
+- **Online Menu and Lobby** screens: Search game, create game, join lobby with code or by name, lobbies list...
+- Customizable **modular Pop-up Error Window**.

-- **Math Utils**: Several math scripts for needs such as working with 2D lines or projected positions for AI tracking and pathfinding.
+**Math Utils**: Several math scripts for game needs, such as:
+- Calc Nearest Point in Segment.
+- Calc Intersecting point between lines.
+- Calc Projected point in certain area.
+- 2DLine class.

+- **Third Party APIs implementation**:
+- PlayFab API: Register, login and logout from PlayFab server, PlayFab metrics and stats load and save from server...
+- Unity Networking Services.
+- Unity Netcode for GameObjects.
+- Unity Lobby.
+- Unity Relay.

+**Simple VFX**:
+- Simple **Shaders**: First Hovering force, Shield...
+- Simple **Particle Systems**: First kinetic lines for movement effect in the camera, crash particles...

-- **Offline Build**: Worked on adapting back-end services from the server into the file system.
-Just for events with no internet connection.
+- **Offline Build**: Initial work with offline services "No Internet Build" that insted of working from the server worked from files.
+Just for events where there was no internet, setting it from the command line.

-- **Third Party APIs implementation**: Implementation of PlayFab’s server initial login, user save and load along with their statistics, global leaderboards...

-- **Simple VFX**: Simple shaders and particles.

 {% include gallery.html caption="Images from the Racerloop.com webpage." %}